Brawlence/SIR/README.md

 _{caption}_ is the image title as specified by the creator, _{tags}_ is a string of tags, separated by spaces (in-tag spaces are replaced by underscores).

+Additionally, the selected text can be passed on as well with _{selection}_ string.

 Supported site | OR ('origin') | ID type
 --------------- | --------------- |  ---------------
 Artstation | **AS** | case-sensitive alphanumeric